ham2k/polo.ham2k.com/content/en/docs/polo-features/operations-panel.md

 The Callsign Information Panel can show various pieces of information dependant on your installation and circumstances.
 * If you entered a qrz.com account in PoLo settings then the name and location held for your contact will be displayed.
 * If you subscribe to qrz.com then their bearing and distance will also be displayed (assuming your contact has location details set at qrz.com)
-* You should also see a country flag, and occasionally an emoji, that contact is in the Ham2K Hams of Note list meaning for these is covered in the emojis area of the manual.
+* You should also see a country flag, and occasionally an emoji, that contact is in the Ham2K Hams of Note list.
+The meaning for these is covered in the emojis area of the manual.
 * If you've worked a station previously then the number of contacts and time period will be displayed.

 Once QSO details are entered, tapping the up arrow will save them into the operation log.
 Tapping that QSO or an other within the operation log will bring the details into the Callsign Information Panel where you can change them and save them by tapping the save icon, or delete the QSO with the trash can icon, which will need to be tapped twice before the QSO is lined through in the operation log.
 Even then it can be recovered by tapping it in the operation log, then then undo arrow, and then the save icon again.